7 Holiday Prep Tasks to Do Right Now (So You Can Enjoy the Holiday Season)

 5. Stock up on decorating essentials.

 While they’re not the star of the show, having tools like Command Hooks on hand will be very helpful when you decide you want to decorate your house for the holidays (and don’t want to have a last-minute Target run involved).
-We use them for hanging garland and wreaths all throughout our house.
+We use them for hanging garlands and wreaths all throughout our house.

 6. Start making gifting lists.